Send the link below via email or IMCopy

 Alcohol registration form found online

-Submit to UN 203 15 days prior to event
+Submit to UN 203 15 business days prior to event

 Media Relations must be notified when an outside media agency or government official is attending an event